TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/introduction.rst

 If you're reading this document, you probably have a good idea of what modules, extensions, and so forth are.
-Nevertheless, just to be sure that everyone is operating from a common starting point, we offer the following glossary of common Python terms:
+Nevertheless, just to be sure that everyone is operating kutoka a common starting point, we offer the following glossary of common Python terms:

 module